chibuikeadieze/chibuikeadieze/README.md

 For the sake of emphasis, 🐍Python, R and SQL are my preferred language.

-Some of the tools I am frequently use are
+Some of the tools I am frequently use are:

-Python libraries (Pandas, Numpy, Matplotlib, Scikit-learn, Spacy) Other tools (Visual studio, Github, Tableau, Jupyterlab) Other tools I am familar with but still working on are AWS, Docker, Terraform.
+Python libraries (Pandas, Numpy, Matplotlib, Scikit-learn, Spacy) Other tools (Visual studio, Github, Tableau, Jupyterlab) Other tools I am familiar with but still working on are AWS, Docker, Terraform.

-📫  Apart from my github profile, you can also contact me on [LinkedIn](www.linkedin.com/in/chibuike-adieze).
+📫  Apart from my Github profile, you can also contact me on [LinkedIn](www.linkedin.com/in/chibuike-adieze).
 I am always up for a challenge😀

 <!---